shrestaz/Blockchain-SI/README.md

 Blockchain holds the information as a shared and continually reconciled database.
 Since it is shared and hosted by millions of computers simultaneously, it is truly public and easily verifiable.
 There doesn’t exist a centralized version which can be hacked and/or tampered with.

-To summarize, blockchain consists of
+To summarize, blockchain consists of:

-A network of nodes
+1. A network of nodes

-Decentralization
+2. Decentralization

-Transparent and incorruptible
+3. Transparent and incorruptible

-Distributed database
+4. Distributed database

 The use cases of this technology has spread like wildfire.
 It is used widely on online transactions.
 It is also implemented on day-to-day tools like GitHub and Google Docs, for example.